 What is an NGO?

 NGO stands for Non-Governmental Organisation.
-NGOs don’t aim to make a profit and are mostly committed to the environment, poverty and human rights.
-An NGO is not a governmental, but a not-for-profit organisation that works with volunteers and receives money from donors.
+NGOs do not aim to make a profit and are often committed to the environment, poverty, and human rights.
+Think, for example, of food parcels during disasters, school supplies for poor children, or refugee care.
+An NGO is not a government or commercial organisation.
+NGOs usually work with volunteers and money from donors.

-Well-known examples of NGOs are Greenpeace, WWF and UNICEF.
+Well-known examples of NGOs are Greenpeace, Médecins Sans Frontières, Oxfam Novib, and UNICEF.

 How do you start an NGO?

-The first step in starting a NGO is setting up a foundation.
-A foundation is a legal structure which you have to register with the Dutch Business Register (Handelsregister) at the Netherlands Chamber of Commerce.
+The first step in starting an NGO is setting up a foundation.
+This is the legal structure with which you have to register at the Netherlands Chamber of Commerce (KVK).

 Find donors for your NGO

 An NGO is dependent on donors.
 You can start looking for donors in your own environment.
 For example, by networking during meetings and events.
 You can expand your reach via your own website or by being active on social media.
 You can also get publicity through advertisements or interviews on the radio and TV.